mvgrimes/home-assistant.github.io/source/_components/nest.markdown

 ### {% linkable_title Troubleshooting %}

 - If you're getting [rickrolled](https://www.youtube.com/watch?v=dQw4w9WgXcQ) instead of being able to see your Nest cameras, you may not have set up your developer account's permissions correctly.
 Go back through and make sure you've selected read/write under every category that it's an option.
+You may also need to log into your home.nest.com account, view messages and allow the new permissions.